 Sure, computers can decipher and make searchable some typed records…but results are often inaccurate and hand written records must always be indexed by actual people.
 Without volunteer indexers we’d all be spending our time browsing through massive collections (assuming we could even gain access to them).
 And we all know how time consuming that can be.
 And sometimes, an online index may be the only way to access data online if the actual record is not made available publicly online, or if the record is generally unreadable to an untrained eye.

-The World Indexing Event 2016 is a great way to become part of the important indexing effort.
+The World Indexing Event 2017 is a great way to become part of the important indexing effort.
 All you need is a computer (no tablets or phones) and an internet connection.
-To sign up for the event simply visit this page on FamilySearch and follow the steps provided.
+To sign up for the event simply visit this page on FamilySearch and sign up.
 A special program is provided for indexing and documents in many languages will be available to those with both English and foreign language proficiency.
-FamilySearch’s goal is 72,000 participants — currently the number is at just over 28,500.